XTuple: Technology

-GUI Client
+GUI client

 The GUI client is written in Qt, a C++ toolkit for application development.
 It lets application developers target all major operating systems (Windows, Linux/Unix, Mac) with a single application source code.
 Qt provides a platform-independent API to all central platform functionality: GUI, database access, networking, file handling, etc. The Qt library encapsulates the different APIs of different operating systems, providing the application programmer with a single, common API for all operating systems.
 The native C APIs are encapsulated in a set of object-oriented C++ classes.

-Web Client
+Web client

 The browser-based web client introduced in version was deprecated in v4.10.0 and removed in v5.0.0.
 The web client was built entirely in JavaScript using the Enyo framework for presentation and Backbone.js for model handling.

-Web Services
+Web services

 The web client application is served by a NodeJS server, which also provides a REST based web services API that can be used for third party integration.

 Database

 xTuple uses the PostgreSQL database exclusively for storing and managing data.
-The GUI client relies heavily on PostgreSQL's native procedural language (PL/pgSQL) functions to process business logic, while the web client and node layers leverage additional capability made possible by the integration of Google's V8 JavaScript engine into the database using an extension xTuple uses the PostgreSQL database exclusively for storing and managing data.
+The GUI client relies heavily on PostgreSQL's native procedural language (PL/pgSQL) functions to process business logic, while the web client and node layers leverage additional capability made possible by the integration of Google's V8 JavaScript engine into the database using an extension.